Kaetram/Kaetram-Open/README.md

 ### Regions

-The region system sends data to the client according to the map data of the server.
-The collisions are checked both server-side and client-side to avoid cheating.
-The region system makes use of dynamic tiles, which are unlocked according to a player's progress.
-Furthermore, there is integrated support for instancing, where we can use a section of the map (or clone it), and reuse it for certain groups of players.
-The instancing is perfect for activities such as minigames, where we will want to run multiple instances in parallel.
+The region system works by segmenting the map into smaller chunks that are then sent to the client.
+The client caches the map data and stores it for quicker loading in the local storage.
+When a new map version is present, the client purges the cache and starts the process again.
+The region system is split into static tiles and dynamic tiles.
+Static tiles do not undergo a change and are part of the map permanently.
+Dynamic tiles change depending on conditions such as a player's achievement/quest progress, or, in the case of trees, depending on whether the tree has been cut or not.
+In the future we plan to use this region system to create instanced versions of areas, for example running multiple minigame instances at the same time.

 ### Tilemap

-Kaetram is built with modularity in mind, as such, the client supports multiple tileset parsing.
-The tilemap can easily be constructed using the [Tiled Map Editor](https://www.mapeditor.org/).
-Using our [map parsing](#map-parsing) tool, you can easily export your creation to both the client and the server.
+Kaetram uses [Tiled Map Editor](https://www.mapeditor.org/) to create and modify the map.
+Our [map parsing](#map-parsing) tool is used to export a condesed version of the map data.
+The server receives the bulk of the information and uses it to calculate collisions, tile data information, and areas (pvp, music, etc).
+The client stores minimal data such as tile 'z-index' and animations.

 ### Map Parsing